garcia2015/NLP_QuestionDetector/README.md

  Other approaches use tokenizers and/or parsers such as those available libraries such as NLTK and spaCy.
 In my search for a good parser I came across StanfordParser and the reason I chose it above the others was its ability to group by clause.
 I went with Stanford CoreNLP since it was easier to integrate using pycorenlp wrapper for python.
 It also offered other advanced features.

 In the end, a heuristic-based approach made the most sense as differentiating between statements and non-statements (questions) is simpler and less nuanced than question classification.

+## Training Data ##
+The training dataset(s) came from the Sentence Corpus at http://archive.ics.uci.edu/ml/machine-learning-databases/00311/ from the UCI ML repository.
+The files used for this project were from the arxiv_unlabeled articles, expecting over 95% of the text to be non-questions; from the .txt files I selected 1.txt through 51.text and turned it into 1 long file, with each sentence ending in a newline char.
+Then I divided it into 3 sections: trainingSents1.txt, trainingSents2.txt, and trainingSents3.txt to expedite testing.

+I chose this dataset before I decided on my heuristics-only approach; my intent was to have as many instances of non-questions as questions to prevent imbalanced classes in my ML model.
+I also planned to use the labeled question dataset provided by Li and Roth at http://cogcomp.org/Data/QA/QC/.

 ## Outcome of training dataset classification ##

   **Cases rejected by classifier (using training datasets):**